Gardening Group

 - 2 min read

-At this session, our eight volunteers divided their efforts between the two gardens.
+At this session, our eleven volunteers divided their efforts between the two gardens.
 The grass had already been cut and the beds neatly edged in preparation, allowing the team to focus entirely on managing the plants.
-Following a spell of mixed weather, with hot sunshine interspersed with welcome (if occassionally over energetic) rain, growth throughout both gardens has been exceptionally vigorous.
+Following a spell of mixed weather, with hot sunshine interspersed with welcome (if occasionally over energetic) rain, growth throughout both gardens has been exceptionally vigorous.

 In Castle Wood Rose Garden, the volunteers dead-headed the roses, trimmed the underplanting, weeded the beds and carried out much-needed path clearance on the access slope from the woodland.
 This has improved both the appearance and accessibility of the garden, making it even easier for visitors to enjoy the stunning displays.